 How to Calculate using Calculator?

 It refers to the earnings of an entity prior to meeting interest and tax obligations.
-Since we are calculating returns for all the capital providers in common, the formula takes into account such earnings that are available for all the capital providers.
-Hence, EBIT is that portion of earnings or profits from which at first go the debt holders receive their interest.
+Since we are calculating returns for all the capital providers in common, the formula considers such earnings that are available for all the capital providers.
+Hence, EBIT is that portion of earnings or profits from which, at first go, the debt holders receive their interest.
 And, after paying taxes from the leftover earnings, preference shareholders receive their dividends.
-Further at the end, equity shareholders receive their Dividends.
+Further, in the end, equity shareholders receive their Dividends.

 Also, the denominator consists of all the capital invested in a business, so to maintain parity between numerator and denominator, we consider EBIT in the formula, which excludes interest payouts.